 Six years ago I wrote an article stating that “user-centricity is the new SEO," and published it on LinkedIn.
 Now many years later, in a landscape where nothing about digital marketing seems predictable or steady, this statement is making headlines in a variety of different phrases and ways.
 Am I in the know about SEO or what?
 How did I predict something about SEO that far in advance?

 Customer-centric and customer-first are a marketing trend we’ll see take off and further evolve over the next decade.
 One of the best ways you can show your customers (and Google search algorithms) that you are centered around them is to optimize plenty of your content around winning the Google answer box.
 Let’s take a deeper dive on what the Google Answer Box is, why it's important and how you can get started optimizing your content for it.

 We all use our phones and Google search so differently!

 Being a lifelong learner is so important to me and many marketing professionals or people responsible for marketing in general.
 A conclusion I'm ready to make with confidence is that a website is never done, a marketing plan is never good enough and these are the two most important (and common) things we deliver.
 Is a website or a marketing plan the only thing impacting growth of any agency or small business?
 Absolutely not.

 So continue reading and I'll cover my real-world small business growing pains.
-From completing the missing items on my website, to avidly listening and struggling to find any consistency in what customers want and staying extremely productive no matter how anxious I'm feeling, there's nothing like the 3,000 word vent that lies ahead.
-I’m hoping you can relate to something mentioned here or find this while having a difficult time getting your small agency, business or brand’s shit together!
+From completing the missing items on my website, to avidly listening and struggling to find consistency in what customers want and moving forward no matter how anxious I am, there's nothing like the 4,000 word vent and a-ha! moments that lie ahead.
+I’m hoping you can relate to something mentioned here or find this while having a difficult time getting your small agency, business or even career shit together!

 A website is never done.
 A marketing plan is never good enough.